MileHacker Logo

 Unofficial Rules and Social Norms

-• Dress Appropriately: While casual is fine for most spots, avoid overly revealing clothing out of respect for local norms.
+• Dress Appropriately: While casual is fine for the majority of locations, avoid overly revealing clothing out of respect for local norms.

 • No Jaywalking: Use designated crossings.
-Traffic is often heavy.
+Traffic flow is often heavy.

 Phrases that Impress Locals